Blog

 13th-month pay originated in the Philippines, where President Ferdinand Marcos codified the policy into law in 1975.

 Ever since, other former Spanish colonies, including many countries in Latin America, have also started offering a 13th-month bonus to compensate for low minimum wages.
-It was originally given as a Christmas bonus to ensure that workers did not have to worry about their bills and could celebrate the holidays by buying presents.
+It was originally given as a Christmas bonus to ensure that workers did not have to worry about their bills and could celebrate the holidays.

-Originating in the Philippines, the practice of giving a 13th-month bonus is also common across Latin America and Europe.
+While 13th-month pay in the Philippines is normally the main country associated with this bonus, the practice of giving a 13th-month bonus is also common across Latin America and Europe.

 Countries that offer mandatory 13th-month bonuses include: